NCEA Level 3 Classical Studies

 Course Description

 Classical Studies is about the ancient Greek and Roman civilizations.
-It is an exciting course and challenges students and their ways of thinking.
+It is an exciting course that challenges students and their ways of thinking.

 It focuses on:

-- Famous people who influenced our ideas & values and shaped the world we live in.
+• Famous people who influenced the ideas and values of ancient society and shaped the world we live in.

-- Artworks and buildings, and how they reflect the creativity and ingenuity of classical societies and form the basis for modern art and architecture.
+• Artworks and buildings that reflect the creativity and ingenuity of ancient societies and form the basis for modern art and architecture.

 Therefore: